 Automatic calibrations are those described in section 3.3, 3.4 and 3.5 (Gain, Noise, Tip Curve).
 These calibrations are performed automatically by the radiometer following the calibration settings in the MDF (see section 4.9).
 The Radiometer Status window on the main screen (if enabled) monitors automatic calibrations.
-The corresponding log file is CAL.LOG, located in MY_DIRECTORY\RPG-HATPRO
+The corresponding log file is CAL.LOG, located in MY_DIRECTORY\RPG-HATPRO.

-For inspecting this log file, click \mathbf{m} (Display Automatic Calibration History).
+For inspecting this log file, click \square (Display Automatic Calibration History).
 The menu in Fig.4.5a appears.
 In the Gain Calibrations group box only gain parameters are displayed (the only parameter that is adjusted by this calibration type, see section 3.3) while also T{sys} (Tsys) and T_n (Tnoise) are selectable in Noise Calibrations and Sky Tipping Calibrations.
 The user may zoom into the data by clicking on the graphics display (holding the left mouse button pressed) and dragging the mouse cursor to a second position.
 When the mouse button is released the new data window appears.
 Zoom Out reverts to the previous zoom.
 The time stamp of each calibration is marked by a dot.
-With \bullet and -, this feature is toggled.
+With and -, this feature is toggled.
 All diagrams are synchronized (keeping the same time axis), if Synchronize Diagrams is active.
 Then zooming and zooming out is performed on all displays so that a common time axis is maintained.
 Independent Diagrams switches back to the non-synchronized display mode.

-Below the Sky Tipping Calibrations are marked in red (separately for receiver 1 and receiver 2).
+Below the Sky Tipping Calibrations data display, the successful calibrations are marked by a green bar while failed calibrations are marked in red (separately for receiver 1 and receiver 2).
 By clicking on one of these bars the tip curve calibration details are listed and a graphical display of the sky dip is shown (see Fig.4.5b).